PoC-dev/as400-sfltemplates/readme.md

 - whole record, as used in the "no data", and "bottom" (function key display) record formats,
 - other means.

-The mentioned only part of all possibilities because these are which I used in the example display files.
+The mentioned references are only part of all possibilities because these are used in the example display files.

+###### Sections
+An individual *section* of a help panel group object is shown on screen in a window when the user moves the cursor to a screen location, and presses the help key, or F1.
+It is confined with the `:HELP.` … `:EHELP.` delimiters.

+There is also the notion of an *expanded help*, being displayed when
+- pressing F2 in an already displaying help window,
+- pressing the help key, or F1 in an otherwise unspecified cursor position.

+The aforementioned global help is always prefixed to the expanded help text.
+The expanded help text contains each individual help element for a given screen's referenced help. **Note:** Screens can be composed of several record formats.

+When utilized properly, the expanded help thus resembles an automatic manual how to actually use an application and/or screen.

+###### Links
 You can also add cross references to other help panels thru hyperlinks.
 Example:
 ```